openintegrationhub/openintegrationhub.github.io/docs/Service Collaboration/ServiceCollaborationOverview.md

 # Request Resources

-The following example shows how a user can request a resource using IAM.
-The graphic below shows how this example would look like if a user request a resource from the flow repository.
+The following example shows every step necessary to allow a user to request a flow resource.
+The graphic below shows how this example would look like.

-1. User logs in into IAM.
+1. User logs in into IAM. (e.g. Basic Auth)
-2. IAM responds with an ephemeral token.
+2. IAM responds with an access token token.
-3. User uses the ephemeral token to request a cetrain resource (e.g. a specific flow by id).
+3. User uses this access token to request a cetrain resource (e.g. a specific flow by id).
-4. Flow repository introspects the ephemeral token at IAM (services accounts receive a permanent token when they first register) using IAM utils (middleware).
+4. Flow repository introspects the token at specific IAM endpoint (services accounts receive a permanent token when they first register) using IAM utils (middleware).
 5. IAM responds with user information such as username, tenant, tenant specific role and user permissions related to this token.
 6. Flow Repsitory checks if the user has the permission to request the resource.
 7. Flow repository responds with the requested information.